apostrophecms/apostrophe-documentation/reference/apostrophe-docs/index.md

 have a registered manager (hint: all subclasses of pieces, the `data.global` doc, and page types registered with `apostrophe-pages` always have one).
-### autocomplete(*req*, *query*, *callback*) *[api]*
-This method provides the back end of /autocomplete routes.
-For the implementation of the autocomplete() filter see autocomplete.js.

-"query" must contain a "field" property which is the schema join field that describes the relationship we're adding items to.

-"query" must also contain a "term" property, which is a partial string to be autocompleted; otherwise an empty array is delivered to the callback.

-We don't launder the input here, see the 'autocomplete' route.
 ### docUnversionedFields(*req*, *doc*, *fields*) *[api]*
 Add fields to the list of those unsuitable for rollback due to knock-on effects, permissions checks,